If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 However, if you are a non-U.S. resident, you have many options on which state to incorporate.

-Each State offers various incentives and penalties for incorporating a business, providing tax breaks or imposing hefty charges and fees.
-Therefore, several factors must be considered before choosing the best state to incorporate business:
+Each State offers various incentives and penalties for incorporating a business, providing tax breaks or imposing hefty charges.
+Therefore, several factors must be considered before choosing the best state to incorporate business online:

 - Tax filing fees – these are the costs associated with filing the various corporate tax forms with the IRS.